Hydraverse/hygem/README.md

 ### Main Contract

 ```
-919ed2d23fa2b88374c6b78a22d3e54648a42cc0 HydraGem v7.77 💎 GEM 💎 [testnet]
+4248bcd2b9d87936daa78736bdcbe85a511952a6 💎HydraGem💎 [v8.2d-test] GEM 💎 [testnet]
 ```

 ### Functions

-- ### `70a08231` `balanceOf(address)`

-    Get the balance of `💎` tokens associated with `address`.

 - ### `1249c58b` `mint()`

-    Mint one `💫` token to the caller, and one `🧱` token to `block.coinbase`, otherwise known as the miner of the block that confirmed the current transaction.
+    Mint one `💫` to the caller, and one `🧱` to `block.coinbase`, otherwise known as the miner of the block that confirmed the current transaction.
     If the caller is also the miner, half of the current HYDRA reward pool is paid out instead.

-    A payment of HYDRA can optionally be included and added to the game reward pool.
+    A minimum payment is required for `🧱` to be minted, but 💫 is still minted when no payment is included or the amount paid is less than the `cost`.

+    If the payment is less than the amount specified by the `cost()` function, the amount is held by the contract until additional payments meet the minimum `cost`.

+    Any excess beyond the `cost` is then returned to the sender.

+- ### `6a627842` `mint(address)`

+    Mint one `💫` to the caller, and identify `address` as a "co-player" who is able to retrieve blocks from the calling address without a required payment.

+    The purpose of this functionality is to allow staking wallets to not be disturbed in order to maximize the likelihood of mining a HYDRA block.

+    No payment is required, and the caller will still receive `1💫`, effectively locking out anyone else besides the co-player from buying minted 🧱.

 - ### `44df8e70` `burn()`

     This function's behavior depends on the caller's token holdings.

-    If the caller holds both `💫` and `🧱` tokens, one of each is burned, and the caller is awarded with one `💎` token.
+    If the caller holds both `💫` and `🧱`, one of each is burned, and the caller is awarded with `1💎`.

-    If the caller has a `💎` token, it gets burned instead and a proportion of the HYDRA reward pool is paid out to the caller in the form of redeemable gemcoin `🪙` tokens.
+    If the caller has `💎`, it gets burned and a proportion of the HYDRA reward pool is paid out to the caller in the form of redeemable gemcoin `🪙` tokens.

-    The estimated amount of the award can be determined from the `value()` function.
+    The current award value can be determined from the `value()` function.

 - ### `f088d547` `buy(address)`

     Buy one `🧱` token from `address` for at least `price()` HYDRA included as payment.

     Conditions must be met in order for the purchase to be allowed:

-     - The buyer cannot be holding `💎` tokens.
-     - The buyer cannot be holding `🧱` tokens.
+     - The buyer cannot be holding `🧱`.
-     - The buyer must be holding `💫` tokens.
+     - The buyer must be holding `💫`.
-     - The `🧱` holder at `address` must not be holding `💫` tokens.
+     - The `🧱` holder at `address` must not be holding `💫`.

-    Once these conditions are met, the HYDRA payment is split between the reward pool and the `🧱` holder at `address` after transferring the token to the caller.
+    Once these conditions are met, the HYDRA payment is sent to the reward pool and the `🧱` is transferred from the holder at `address` to the caller.

 - ### `be040fb0` `redeem()`
   ### `db006a75` `redeem(amount)`

-    Redeem `amount` of held `GEMCOIN` `🪙` tokens 1:1 for HYDRA.
+    Redeem `amount` (or all) of held `🪙` 1:1 for HYDRA.

     The purpose of these tokens is to provide permanence to the game's reward history, and are otherwise usable as normal tokens and collateral for HYDRA.